-If calculations indicate that the protein conjugate is labeled with significantly higher DOL than recommended (moles of fluorophore per mole of 145,000-150,000 MW protein, your protein is probably over-labeled.
+If calculations indicate that the protein conjugate is labeled with significantly more than 4 moles of fluorophore per mole of 145,000-150,000 MW protein, your protein is probably overlabeled.
 Although conjugates with a high number of attached dye molecules may be acceptable for use, over-labeling can cause aggregation of the protein conjugate and can also reduce the antibody's specificity for its antigen, both of which can lead to nonspecific staining.
 Over-labeling can also cause fluorescence quenching of the conjugate.
 To reduce the amount of labeling, add more protein to your reaction to decrease the molar ratio of dye to protein or allow the reaction to proceed for a shorter time.